General conditions of sale

 The client must behave as a normally prudent, diligent man and adapt his behavior to the circumstances.

-If it is a physical activity, the client must be in good health and not suffer from any affection or contraindication to the exercise of the said service.
+If it is a physical activity, the client must be in good health and not suffer from any condition or contraindication to performing the said service.

-The customer undertakes to comply with the safety instructions given by the service provider and his staff or displayed on the operating site.
+The customer undertakes to respect the safety instructions given by the service provider and its staff or displayed on the operating site.

-The customer may be refused the execution of the activity for reasons attributable to him such as:
+The client may be refused execution of the activity for reasons attributable to him such as:

-• Non-observance of the instructions and recommendations of the service provider and his collaborators,
+- Non-observance of the instructions and recommendations of the service provider and its collaborators,

-• Endangering one’s own security or that of third parties.
+- Endangering one’s own safety or that of third parties.

-In this context, the service provider declines all responsibility in the event of an accident.
+In this context, the service provider declines all liability in the event of an accident.

 The service provider undertakes to comply with the legal rules concerning the respect of private life and the protection of personal data.